Programme Code | C2P041 |

 Mode of Delivery

 The Programme is delivered through face-to-face teaching, non-face-to-face (online and/or supervised) study and independent learning.
 The ratio of face-to-face teaching to non-face-to-face study is normally 6:4.
 Each 3-cp course includes 21-24 hours of face-to-face teaching, 15-18 hours of non-face-to-face study, and 78 additional hours of other independent learning, making 117 hours of total student effort.
-Classes are normally held in weekday evenings and/or on Saturdays in Tseung Kwan O Study Centre/ Satellite Study Centre in urban locations/ Tai Po Campus/ North Point Study Centre, while other arrangements will be made when necessary as decided by the University.
+Classes in the same or different semester(s) are normally held in weekday evenings and/or on Saturdays in the Tseung Kwan O Study Centre/ Kowloon Tong Satellite Study Centre/ Tai Po Campus/ North Point Study Centre/ other locations, while other arrangements will be made when necessary as decided by the University.

 Methods of Teaching and Learning